-Similarly, HDI initiated planning for a meeting of African countries that are starting LF Elimination programs.
-Ghana has offered to host this meeting, which has not yet been held for a number of reasons.
+Similarly, HDI initiated planning for a meeting of African countries that were starting LF Elimination programs.
+Ghana offered to host the African meeting.

 Training Film on Treatment for Lymphatic Filariasis

-HDI supported the production of a video training film, on treating patients whose lymphatic system has been damaged by lymphatic filariasis.
+HDI supported the production of a video training film, on treating patients whose lymphatic system has been damaged by LF.
 The Centers for Disease Control and Prevention (CDC) in Atlanta made the film together with Dr. Gerusa Dreyer of Brazil.
-HDI’s contribution allowed Dr. Dreyer to visit Atlanta for crucial script preparations, at a time when no funding was available.
+HDI’s contribution allowed Dr. Dreyer to visit Atlanta for crucial script preparations at a time when no funding was available.

 Collaboration with Glaxo SmithKline to support LF Elimination Training Center in Recife, Brazil